ibhi/Directives-in-Angular-2.0/README.md

 Now I hope you would have got the answer to the first question.
 As our directive is basically an attribute, we have used `[red]` for the `selector`.
 We can also combine some of the above to further refine the selection matching, for example we can use `input[type=text]` to select only the input elements of type text.

 I will try to answer the second question at a later stage, as we have to dwell little bit deep in to dependency injection.
 But for now we are trying to get an reference to the DOM element by dependency injection.

+> [Here](http://plnkr.co/edit/dFShDzOAU3TdLQbKYcbc?p=preview) is the plnkr link to the full working code for the above example.

 Alright, now we have a basic understanding of the Angular 2.0 Directives and we go a bit further and try to expand on the above example.